Yonatansch12/IPnA/Streamlit-Leaf Area Calculation/README.md

 This Streamlit app calculates the real-world area of a leaf in an uploaded image using an AruCo marker as a reference for scale.
 It leverages computer vision techniques for accurate and user-friendly measurements.

+> [!IMPORTANT]
-# notice- The image must cuntain AruCo 5x5 marker
+> Attention!
+The image must contain AruCo 5x5 marker

 ## Features
 Image Upload: Upload an image containing both an AruCo marker and a leaf.